dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/readers_source_&_filesystem.md

 ### Filesystem Usage

-- The filesystem tool lists files in a chosen bucket based on a glob pattern and returns file details (as FileInfo) in adjustable page sizes.
+- The filesystem tool enumerates files in a selected bucket using a glob pattern, returning details as FileInfo in customizable page sizes.

-- The resource is designed to work with transform functions and transformers for custom extract pipelines.
+- This resource integrates with transform functions and transformers for customised extraction pipelines.

 To load data into a specific table (instead of the default filesystem table), see the snippet below: